chanzuckerberg/czi-oss-training/01-intro-to-os/05-oss-and-open-science.md

   - code-adjacent contributor
   - manager/stakeholder
 Pre-requisites:
+  - "Chapter 01: Introduction To Open Source"
   - "Chapter 02: Types of Open Source Software"
-  - "Chapter 01: Introduction To Open Source"
+  - "Chapter 04: Why contribute to OSS? (as an individual and organization)"
 ---

 # Chapter 05: How Does OSS Relate To The Open Research Movement?